ESCO Technologies (NYSE:ESE) Releases Q3 2022 Earnings Guidance

-ESCO Technologies (NYSE:ESE – Get Rating) updated its third quarter 2022 earnings guidance on Monday.
-The company provided EPS guidance of $0.84-$0.91 for the period, compared to the consensus EPS estimate of $0.93.
+ESCO Technologies (NYSE:ESE – Get Rating) issued an update on its third quarter 2022 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $0.84-$0.91 for the period, compared to the consensus estimate of $0.93.
 The company issued revenue guidance of -.ESCO Technologies also updated its FY 2022 guidance to $3.10-$3.20 EPS.

-ESCO Technologies (NYSE:ESE – Get Rating) last released its quarterly earnings results on Monday, May 9th.
-The scientific and technical instruments company reported $0.65 EPS for the quarter.
+ESCO Technologies (NYSE:ESE – Get Rating) last issued its quarterly earnings data on Monday, May 9th.
+The scientific and technical instruments company reported $0.65 earnings per share (EPS) for the quarter.
 The company had revenue of $204.90 million for the quarter, compared to analyst estimates of $189.67 million.
-ESCO Technologies had a return on equity of 6.76% and a net margin of 8.24%.
-The firm’s revenue was up 22.7% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.59 earnings per share.
-As a group, equities research analysts expect that ESCO Technologies will post 3.1 earnings per share for the current fiscal year.
+ESCO Technologies had a net margin of 8.24% and a return on equity of 6.76%.
+ESCO Technologies’s revenue was up 22.7% compared to the same quarter last year.
+During the same period last year, the company posted $0.59 earnings per share.
+On average, analysts forecast that ESCO Technologies will post 3.1 earnings per share for the current year.

-A number of research firms recently issued reports on ESE.
-TheStreet lowered ESCO Technologies from a b rating to a c+ rating in a report on Tuesday, February 8th.
-StockNews.com started coverage on ESCO Technologies in a report on Thursday, March 31st.
+ESE has been the topic of several research reports.
+Zacks Investment Research lowered shares of ESCO Technologies from a buy rating to a hold rating in a report on Tuesday, March 8th.
+TheStreet lowered shares of ESCO Technologies from a b rating to a c+ rating in a report on Tuesday, February 8th.
+Finally, StockNews.com started coverage on shares of ESCO Technologies in a report on Thursday, March 31st.
 They issued a hold rating on the stock.
-Finally, Zacks Investment Research downgraded ESCO Technologies from a buy rating to a hold rating in a report on Tuesday, March 8th.

-A number of hedge funds have recently made changes to their positions in ESE.
-BlackRock Inc. grew its position in shares of ESCO Technologies by 4.3% in the fourth quarter.
-BlackRock Inc. now owns 4,101,211 shares of the scientific and technical instruments company’s stock valued at $369,069,000 after purchasing an additional 167,793 shares during the last quarter.
-Vanguard Group Inc. increased its position in ESCO Technologies by 4.6% during the first quarter.
-Vanguard Group Inc. now owns 2,807,384 shares of the scientific and technical instruments company’s stock worth $196,292,000 after buying an additional 122,558 shares in the last quarter.
-Dimensional Fund Advisors LP raised its holdings in shares of ESCO Technologies by 1.6% in the first quarter.
-Dimensional Fund Advisors LP now owns 1,343,532 shares of the scientific and technical instruments company’s stock worth $93,942,000 after acquiring an additional 21,496 shares during the last quarter.
-State Street Corp lifted its position in shares of ESCO Technologies by 4.1% in the first quarter.
-State Street Corp now owns 942,295 shares of the scientific and technical instruments company’s stock valued at $65,885,000 after acquiring an additional 37,361 shares in the last quarter.
-Finally, Goldman Sachs Group Inc. boosted its stake in shares of ESCO Technologies by 437.4% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 515,515 shares of the scientific and technical instruments company’s stock valued at $46,391,000 after acquiring an additional 419,590 shares during the last quarter.
-93.65% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently bought and sold shares of ESE.
+Advisor Group Holdings Inc. lifted its stake in shares of ESCO Technologies by 45.6% during the first quarter.
+Advisor Group Holdings Inc. now owns 2,265 shares of the scientific and technical instruments company’s stock worth $158,000 after buying an additional 709 shares during the period.
+Janus Henderson Group PLC acquired a new position in ESCO Technologies during the third quarter valued at $202,000.
+Schonfeld Strategic Advisors LLC acquired a new position in ESCO Technologies during the fourth quarter valued at $265,000.
+LPL Financial LLC lifted its position in ESCO Technologies by 11.0% during the third quarter.
+LPL Financial LLC now owns 4,750 shares of the scientific and technical instruments company’s stock valued at $370,000 after purchasing an additional 469 shares during the period.
+Finally, Susquehanna International Group LLP acquired a new position in ESCO Technologies during the fourth quarter valued at $379,000.
+Institutional investors and hedge funds own 93.65% of the company’s stock.

 ESCO Technologies Inc produces and supplies engineered products and systems for industrial and commercial markets worldwide.
 It operates through Aerospace & Defense, Utility Solutions Group, and RF Shielding and Test segments.
 The Aerospace & Defense segment designs and manufactures filtration products, including hydraulic filter elements and fluid control devices used in commercial aerospace applications; filter mechanisms used in micro-propulsion devices for satellites; and custom designed filters for manned aircraft and submarines.